gburnkwiz/public-forms-playground/README.md

 -   Fork & Clone the repository

--   Add the file into the templates folder
+-   Add the file into the dev/templates folder

 -   Clean up internal names (make sure all names are logical, use lower camel case when naming e.g.  firstName)